GuruprasadaShridharHegde/MongoDB/README.md

 # MongoDB
 What is MongoDB?
-It Connects specific instance to MongoD
+It Connects specific instance to MongoD.

 What is Mongo ?